 The maximum liability to Jefferson Lines is $250 per Adult ticket and $125 per Child ticket for all checked baggage.
 Jefferson Lines will only be responsible to the extent of the actual loss or damage sustained based on the actual baggage at the time and place of checking.

 For those detail oriented passengers, you can find more details below.

 Baggage Allowance and Liability

-Jefferson Lines is not liable for any unchecked baggage that may be lost, stolen, or damaged.
+Per the Jefferson Lines baggage policy, we are not liable for any unchecked baggage that may be lost, stolen, or damaged.
 Please keep all your personal belongings, especially valuables such as cell phones, tablets, laptops, purses/wallets, and medications in your possession at all times.

 Need to Transport More?